 How to Grow Giant Tomatoes.
 One of the sublime pleasures of summertime is biting into a bright-red, juicy tomato picked right from your garden.

 Once you have tasted home-grown tomatoes, there is no going back.

 A staple of Mediterranean cuisine, the tomato is a member of the Solanaceae, also known as the nightshade family.

 Often mistaken for a vegetable, tomato is pure fruit.

-They like basking in the sun’s glory for at least six hours a day and need plenty of water.
+They like basking in the sun’s glory for at least six hours daily and need plenty of water.

-Tomatoes thrive in warm and aged-compost soils and temperatures ranging between 55 and 85 degrees Fahrenheit (13 – 29 degrees Celsius).
+Tomatoes thrive in warm and aged-compost soils and temperatures between 55 and 85 degrees Fahrenheit (13 – 29 degrees Celsius).

-Botanically, the tomato crop is known as Lycopersicon esculentum and is harvested throughout the year.
+Botanically, the tomato crop is known as Lycopersicon esculentum and is harvested annually.